-Based on the type-log for Project Blue, the sandstones of the Lower Hosston Formation and the Cotton Valley Formation, at depths between 3,900 ft and 6,300 ft, are able to accommodate the volumes and pressures associated with the injection of CO2 and contain the necessary characteristics to serve as an effective Injection Zone for the project.
-All targeted geologic
+Based on the type-log for Project Blue (Figure 2-2), the sandstones of the Lower Hosston Formation and the Cotton Valley Formation, between log depths of 3,900 ft and 6,300 ft, are able to accommodate the volumes and pressures associated with the injection of CO2 and contain the necessary characteristics to serve as an effective Injection Zone for the project.
+All targeted geologic intervals have the necessary characteristics to be effective sequestration reservoirs and are located more than 2,000 ft below the lowermost aquifer that meets the criteria for being a USDW (less than 10,000 mg/l total dissolved solids content) for the Project Blue site.